 - how to work together in a team

 - learning that they will face setbacks but also how to deal with them

 - how to follow rules

 - the importance of concentration and focus

-School or field trips are the perfect opportunity for learning outside the classroom, and a great way to break up the school day routine.
+Field trips are the perfect opportunity for learning outside the classroom, and a great way to break up the school day routine.
 And what the children don’t realise is that although they won’t be in the classroom itself, they will still be learning, in a fun and interactive way.

 You may be reluctant to let your child play on your smartphone or tablet because we are always being told that this generation spends too much time on technology and need to get outside and play.

-But, really it’s all about balance and what they are actually playing on the screens – download the right apps and screen learning can be a fun way to keep youngsters minds active outside of school.
+But, really it’s all about balance and what they are actually playing on the screens – download the right apps and screen learning can be a fun way to keep youngsters’ minds active outside of school.

 - 10 Of Best Educational App for Kids, Reviewed by Families

 - Educational Apps for Kids Aged 8-12 yrs